krzys9876/spark-model-tutorial/README.md

 We use spark to load files, to do joins and necessary column operations (e.g. renaming). but the difficult part is just pure Scala.
 The key here is mapping between two case classes: **BaseWithInput** and **Base**.
 Spark is able to process records in a data frame in the following way:
-1. For each "input" row (input to the "business logic" part of the application) create an instance of Scala case class.
+1. For each "input" row (input to the "business logic" part of the application) spark creates an instance of Scala case class.
-The inut case class shoud have a structure (i.e. list of fields) directly corresponding to spark data frame, including column names and data types.
+The input case class should have a structure (i.e. list of fields) directly corresponding to spark data frame, including column names and data types.
 This will ensure smooth operation.
 2. The developer should provide a function that accepts "input" case class as parameter and returns "output" case class.
 This mapping functionality is completely separated from spark.
-3. The "output" case class is read by spark to the data frame using field names and types as columns definition.
+3. The "output" case class returned by function from pt.2. is read by spark to the data frame using field names and types as columns definition.

 The code above shows no.1 (function: **as[T]**) and no.3. (function **map**).